hansbrough/question-tree/glossary.md

   <dt>Graph Length</dt>
   <dd>
     The total number of question sets encountered by a user from start to finish during quiz or survey.
-Can include from one to many paths e.g. a simple Sequential or a Sequential Path which includes several conditional branches.
+Can include from one to many paths e.g. a simple Sequential or a path which includes several conditional branches.
   </dd>

   <dt>Multi-Branch Path</dt>